 Angels are a different order of beings than humans.
-They are spirits and not physical beings (Hebrews 1:14) while humans are souls (Genesis 2:7).
-The Bible nowhere states that these heavenly beings are created in the image and likeness of God, as humans are (Genesis 1:26).
+The Hebrew word for angel is mal’akh and the Greek word is angelos.
+The word means “messenger.”
+These heavenly beings are spirits and not physical beings (Hebrews 1:14) whereas humans are souls that possess physical bodies (Genesis 2:7).
+The Bible doesn’t tell us that they were created on God’s image like humans (Genesis 1:26-27).

 Angels are not naturally visible to humans.
-When Elisha prayed that his servant would see God’s messengers, the young man’s eyes were opened and he was able to see an army of invisible angels surrounding the city (2 Kings 6:17).
+When Elisha prayed that his servant would see the messengers of God, the young man’s eyes were opened and he was able to see an army of invisible angels surrounding the city (2 Kings 6:17).

 In His service,